tednaleid/hadoop-wordcount/README.md

 To run the wordcount sample, use these commands:

-1. copy the test files into the hadoop distributed file system:
+first, copy the test files into the hadoop distributed file system:

     bin/copy-input-to-hadoop.sh

-2. Compile and jar up the `WordCount.java` application.
+then, compile and jar up the `WordCount.java` application.

     bin/jar.sh

-3. then run the app and see the results
+lastly, run the app and see the results

     bin/run.sh